Risk Management Frameworks: Complete Guide for 2026

 DORA

-DORA Articles 5-16 mandate a comprehensive ICT risk management framework for financial entities.
-DORA is more prescriptive than NIS2 — it specifies governance requirements (management body responsibility), risk identification processes, and continuous monitoring obligations.
+DORA Articles 5–16 mandate a comprehensive ICT risk management framework for financial entities.
+DORA is more prescriptive than NIS2 — it specifies governance requirements (management body responsibility, Article 5), risk identification processes (Article 8), and continuous monitoring obligations (Article 10).
+Separate testing requirements appear later in DORA, including Articles 24–25.

 ISO 27001